Beta Israel: Terminology

-The Beta Israel community, (literally, 'house of Israel' in Ge'ez), has been known by several names throughout its history.
+The Beta Israel community, (literally, the 'house of Israel' in Ge'ez), has been known by several names throughout its history.

-The local populace referred them to Esraelawi (Israelites), Yehudi or Ayhud, the latter being projective.
+The local populace called them the Esraelawi (Israelites), Yehudi or Ayhud.

-The name Ayhud (lit.
-"Jewish people") however, is rarely used in the community, as Ethiopian Christians had used it as a derogatory term.
-The term has increased in usage in the 20th century as the Beta Israel strengthened its ties with other Jewish communities.
+However, the name Ayhud (lit. the "Jewish people") is rarely used by the Beta Israel community, because in the past, Ethiopian Christians used it as a derogatory term.
+The usage of the term increased during the 20th century as the Beta Israel strengthened its ties with other Jewish communities.

 Within the community, the term Ibrawi (lit.
-"Hebrew") was used to refer to the chawa (lit. "free man," see Chewa regiments) in the community, in contrast to the barya (lit. "slave").
+"Hebrew") was used in reference to the chawa (lit. "free man," see Chewa regiments) in the community, in contrast to the barya (lit. "slave").

-The colloquial Ethiopian/Eritrean term Falasha or Felasha, which means "landless", "wanderers", or "exiles", was given to the community in the 15th century by the Emperor Yeshaq I; after they were conquered by the Ethiopian Empire, its use is now considered offensive.
-Though initially it may have not been considered derogatory.
+The colloquial Ethiopian/Eritrean term Falasha or Felasha, which means "landless", "wanderers", or "exiles", was given to the community in the 15th century by the Emperor Yeshaq I; after they were conquered by the Ethiopian Empire, its use is now considered offensive, though initially it may have not been considered derogatory.
 The term appears in Jewish texts in the 15th century (Hebrew: פֶלַאשַה).

-Other lesser used terms by which the community have been known by include Tebiban ("possessor of secret knowledge").
+Other terms which have been less-frequently used in reference to the community include Tebiban ("possessor of secret knowledge").